Liposarcoma is cancer that starts in the fat cells. It is a type of soft tissue sarcoma.

-As liposarcomas are rare, an oncologist or cancer doctor will often refer people who have a liposarcoma to a specialist in this particular type of cancer.
+As liposarcomas are rare, a cancer doctor, or oncologist, will often refer people with liposarcoma to another specialist.

 A liposarcoma is a rare form of tissue cancer.
-Liposarcomas are seen mostly in adults but can occur in children.
+Adults most often develop liposarcomas, but, in rare cases, they may occur in children.

-A liposarcoma should not be confused with fatty deposits of tissue known as lipomas, which are not cancerous.
-It is extremely rare for an existing non-cancerous lipoma to become cancerous.
-Instead, most liposarcomas are due to a new tumor.
+People may confuse liposarcomas with fatty deposits of tissue, or lipomas, which are not cancerous.
+It is extremely rare for an existing noncancerous lipoma to become cancerous.
+Instead, most liposarcomas occur due to a new tumor.

 The treatment plan and outlook for liposarcomas depend on the type.
-Some liposarcomas grow slowly and can be removed easily, while others are fast-growing and can spread to other organs.
+Also, some liposarcomas grow slowly and are easy to remove, while others grow quickly and can spread to other organs.

-The symptoms of a liposarcoma depend on where the tumor is located.
+The symptoms of a liposarcoma depend on the location of the tumor.

-In the abdomen, a liposarcoma can grow in the retroperitoneum, the membrane covering the abdominal organs.
+In the abdomen, a liposarcoma can grow in the retroperitoneum, or membrane covering the abdominal organs.
 When this occurs, a person may have symptoms that include: